9 Ways to Handle Psychological Effects of Rejection

 Rejection hurts because being loved, cared for, and appreciated are deeply-ingrained necessities of life.

 Getting rejected is enough damage to your emotional and mental well-being, but feeling disgusted and lamenting will continually push you down.
 The best way is to look for healthier ways of responding to rejection in a relationship or the pain of rejection.
-It helps to focus on rebuilding your self-esteem than licking your wound.
+It helps to focus on rebuilding your self-esteem rather than licking your wound.

 5 revealing facts about rejection